jamwt/clog/README.md

 ---------------

-The current log file is always called "current"; previous log files are renamed to roughly ISO 8601 format:
+The current log file is always called "current"; previous log files are renamed to roughly ISO 8601 format using the system time (*hopefully* UTC).
+A rotated file might be named:

     a2013-03-09_19:50:33.748839

 Deviations are:

  * Files start with 'a' for easy glob matching (think: "archive").
- * Underscore is used instead of "T" for readability.
+ * Underscore is used to separate date from time instead of "T" for readability.
  * Zero-padded microseconds is appended after a dot.

 This format keeps all files sorted in lexicographical order.
 `ls LOG_DIR | tail` will always give you the last 10 files.
 Similarly, `ls | head -n -5 | xargs rm` will make sure only the most recent 5 files are in `LOG_DIR`.

+Once an `a*` file is created, is is never renamed or deleted unless you do so.
+This is a useful property for various processing schemes.

 Termination
 -----------